aoterodelaroza/acpdb/README.md

 ## Definitions

+- Property type: a type of calculated property.
+At present, only total energies and energy differences are allowed property types.

 - Structure: the structural information about a molecule or crystal (atomic positions, unit cell, charge, multiplicity, etc.).

-- Property: a quantity calculable by running a few molecular or crystal calculations and that is linear in the total energies.
+- Property: a specific instance of a property type calculable by running a few molecular or crystal calculations and that is linear in the total energies.

 - Method: a method for the calculation of a property.
 Can be a "reference method" (expensive and/or from the literature), an